hdparm -I /dev/sdX

 The command output should display “not enabled”:

-2min for SECURITY ERASE UNIT.
+Security: Master password revision code = 65534 supported not enabled not locked not frozen not expired: security count supported: enhanced erase 2min for SECURITY ERASE UNIT.
 2min for ENHANCED SECURITY ERASE UNIT.